-One of my readers asked for my help with starting a new story.
-He said he didn’t have any ideas and wanted me to brainstorm with him, but to his surprise (and mine) he had more ideas than he thought!
-I think he just needed a sounding board and a bit of encouragement.
-I’m not an expert on crafting stories, but I just thought I would share with you all and elaborate on what I told him.
+One of my readers asked for help with starting a new story.
+He said he didn’t have any ideas and wanted me to brainstorm with him, but to his surprise, he had more ideas than he thought!
+I think he simply needed a sounding board and a bit of encouragement.
+I’m not an expert on crafting stories, but I thought I would share and elaborate on what I told him.

 No Money Down